mlcommons/dynabench/new_builder_evaluation/readme.md

 ### Creating .env file <a name="env"></a>

-At this point you have stored 9 variables, but you are missing just one called *CENTRALIZED_URL*.
-The value for this variable is http://builder.dynabench.org/
+At this point you have stored 10 variables, but you are missing just 3

+- *CENTRALIZED_URL* The value for this variable is http://builder.dynabench.org/
+- *CPU_UTILIZATION* add 1024 for each core you want to use.
+If you want to use 4 cores the value of this variable is going to be 4096
+- *MEMORY_UTILIZATION* add 1024 for each GB you want to use as ram.
+If you want to use 16 gb the value of this variable is going to be 16384

 Create the .env file by running the following command: